 What is Voluntary Pre-Kindergarten?

-Voluntary Pre-K (VPK) is an educational program that school districts may apply for on an annual basis and is funded by state and local funds.
+Voluntary Pre-K is an educational program that school districts may apply for on an annual basis and is funded by state and local funds.
 If a school district is awarded the funding, the school district may implement a Voluntary Pre-K classroom within an existing school.

-What is the eligibility to participate in the Voluntary Pre-K program?
+Is my child eligible to participate in the Voluntary Pre-K program?

-Collierville Schools Department of Curriculum and Accountability.
+The Department of Curriculum and Accountability